 - Tianjin, China

 - Hanoi, Vietnam

 - Delhi, India

 - Bonn, Germany

 Ulaanbaatar city is governed by the Citizen’s Representative Khural with four years in term.
 It has 45 delegates and 6 chiefs.
-The Governor of Capital city and Mayor of Ulaanbaatar is nominated from the Khural and the Prime Minister of Mongolia appoints the Mayor of the city for four years in term as well.
-Mayor reports his work progress to Citizen’s Representative Khural.
+The Governor of the Capital City and Mayor of Ulaanbaatar is nominated from the Khural and the Prime Minister of Mongolia appoints the Mayor of the city for four years in term as well.
+The Mayor reports his work progress to the Citizen’s Representative Khural.
 Ulaanbaatar was divided into administrative divisions in 1924, for the first time.
-New constitution was adopted in 1992, thus new “Administrative and Territorial Units of Mongolia and Their Governing Bodies Law” was also adopted and according to its 18th order of August 19, 1992, Sukhbaatar district was divided into Chingeltei and Sukhbaatar, Oktyabri district of that time become Bayangol and Songinokhairkhan, and Nalaikh, Baganuur and Bagakhangai etc three new districts were formed, dividing the Ulaanbaatar City in 9 districts: Bayangol, Bayanzurkh, Chingeltei, Sukhbaatar, Songinokhairkhan, Khan-Uul, Nalaikh, Bagakhangai and Baganuur.
+New constitution was adopted in 1992, thus new “Administrative and Territorial Units of Mongolia and Their Governing Bodies Law” was also adopted and according to its 18th order of August 19, 1992, Sukhbaatar District was divided into Chingeltei and Sukhbaatar, Oktyabri District of that time became Bayangol and Songinokhairkhan, and Nalaikh, Baganuur and Bagakhangai etc three new districts were formed, dividing Ulaanbaatar City into 9 districts: Bayangol, Bayanzurkh, Chingeltei, Sukhbaatar, Songinokhairkhan, Khan-Uul, Nalaikh, Bagakhangai and Baganuur.
 Districts are divided into Khoroos, the smallest unit of administrative division of Ulaanbaatar.
-There are total of 152 khoroos in the city as of 2013.
+There are a total of 152 khoroos in the city as of 2013.
 Nalaikh, Baganuur and Bagakhangai districts are located outside of Ulaanbaatar City boundaries.

 The Implementing Agencies of the Governor's Office of Ulaanbaatar city: